 Because the course requires a significant term project involving both programming and hardware implementation, the assignments will be time-consuming; therefore, a significant time commitment to the course is necessary.
 Although the relevant experience of students in the class is usually quite diverse, depending on background, it is not unusual for students to spend 15-20 hours per week or more completing the readings and homework assignments.
 Although the computers are available more-or-less around the clock, occasionally they will suddenly become unavailable (this is known as a crash).
 As with all such events, they always seem to occur at the worst possible time.
 Plan your computer work so that it is complete in advance of the deadlines.
 You have now been forewarned!

 All course books are available from the Harvard Coop and are on reserve at Lamont Library.
+There are links available on Canvas to find the Libary Reserves and, for some books, these include View online versions.
 A direct link to the books at the Coop is available for on-line purchasing.
 In addition, all registered students will be eligible for library services (access, borrowing privileges, group study rooms) in FAS libraries, just like any other student in FAS.
 All registered students will continue to have access to Harvard Library online resources.

 Contemporary Logic Design, Second Edition; Randy H. Katz and Gaetano Borriello; Prentice Hall Inc., 2005; ISBN-13 978-0-201-30857-0; ISBN-10 0-201-30857-6; Errata for the Second Edition